Select Page

 Children growing up with toxic stress may have difficulty forming healthy and stable relationships.
 They may also have unstable work histories as adults and struggle with finances, jobs, and depression throughout life.
 These effects can also be passed on to their own children.
 Some children may face further exposure to toxic stress from historical and ongoing traumas due to systemic racism or the impacts of poverty resulting from limited educational and economic opportunities.

-Adverse Childhood Experiences (ACEs) Training @ Smithfield Mental Health Center
+Adverse Childhood Experiences (ACEs) Interface Training @ SMITHFIELD Center

 What are adverse childhood experiences?